umass-gis/workshops/content/basics-qgis/getting-started.md

 ---
 ## Explore the QGIS interface

-After successful install, launch QGIS.
-In the menu bar, click Project > New to start a new session.
+Once QGIS installs, launch the program.
+In the menu bar, click `Project > New` to start a new session.
 The program should look like the interface below.
 If additional panels are open, you can close them by clicking the X in the upper right corner.

 ![QGIS interface after opening a new project](media/1_NewProject_Anno.JPG "QGIS interface")

 ### Recommended panels

-You can turn on/off different panels by clicking View > Panels, or by right-clicking in the gray toolbar area.
+You can turn on/off different panels by clicking `View > Panels`, or by right-clicking in the gray toolbar area.
 Make sure these two panels are checked on:

 * Browser panel
 * Layers panel

 ### Recommended toolbars

 The toolbars are the fun part of QGIS, giving you quick access to lots of tools that the program offers.
-You can turn on/off different toolbars by clicking View > Toolbars, or by right-clicking in the gray toolbar area.
+You can turn on/off different toolbars by clicking `View > Toolbars`, or by right-clicking in the gray toolbar area.
 These are the recommended essential toolbars to turn on:

 * Attributes toolbar
 * Manage Layers toolbar
 * Map Navigation toolbar
 * Project toolbar

+---
+## Install helpful plugins

+On its own, QGIS is a fairly bare-bones program that can do basic GIS-y things, but certainly not all the things that proprietary software can do.
+Plugins extend the functionality of QGIS.
+Plugins are free and open-source, just like QGIS!

+In the menu bar, click `Plugins > Manage and Install Plugins...`.
+Use the search bar to search for **QuickMapServices**.
+Highlight the plugin and click `Install Plugin`.